-An employer (including supervisors and managers) may not discriminate against or coerce its employees to join or not to join a labor organization.298 Generally, an employer may not prohibit verbal solicitation of employees by other employees during non-work time and may not prohibit written solicitation in non-work areas during non-work time.
-Whether an employer can bar distribution of written materials in the work area during non-work time would depend upon considerations such as littering, interfering with production and the like.
+An employer (including supervisors and managers) may not discriminate against or coerce its employees to join or not to join a labor organization.
+Generally, an employer may not prohibit verbal solicitation of employees by other employees during non-work time and may not prohibit written solicitation in non-work areas during non-work time.
+Recently, this right has been extended to electronic communication (email) when the employer uses email to communicate with employees, or permits employees to communicate with one another for nonbusiness reasons, such as for social events or charitable solicitation.
+An employer can bar distribution of written materials in the work area during work time, but may not bar such communication during non-work time based solely on the content of the communication.

-Pursuant to a "no-access rule" which has been validly published and uniformly enforced, an employer may prohibit access by any outsiders to all working areas.
+Pursuant to a "no-access rule" which has been validly published and uniformly enforced, an employer may prohibit access by non-employees to working areas.
+The rules are less clear about employee access during their non-working time.
+It is important that employers have clearly stated rules about employee access before and after their scheduled work time.